airthreesixty/website-air360/content/en/product/capabilities/data-collection.md

 #subtext
 DATA COLLECTION
 #title
-Collect & Visualize user behavior in 3 clicks
+Collect & Visualize customer behavior in 3 clicks
 #description
-Stop straggling with technical deployments, and start collecting all behavior and purchase data from your users with a simple and codeless installation through your tag management system.
+Get the complete view on your customers behavior with a simple and codeless UX analytics solution.
+Activate in less than 5 minutes with your tag manager.
 ::

 ::tagging-coding